Life On The Job

 Bullwinkel was reunited with survivors of the Vyner Brooke.
 She told them of the massacre, but none spoke of it again until after the war lest it put Bullwinkel, as witness to the massacre, in danger.
 Bullwinkel spent three and half years in captivity; she was one of just 24 of the 65 nurses who had been on the Vyner Brooke to survive the war."

-After the War she worked in Melbourne at the Heidelberg Repatriation Hospital.
+After the War she worked in Melbourne at both the Heidelberg Repatriation Hospital and the Fairfield Hospital.

 In 1949, Vivian resigned from the army and continued her career as a civilian nurse.
 She retained her position at the hospital which had now become the Heidelberg Repatriation Hospital and was transferred to the hospital's blood bank.